wp-plugins/share-on-diaspora/readme.txt

 * Romanian
 * Russian
 * Spanish -- contributed by Andrew Kurtis from Webhostinghub.com and David Charte
-* French (incomplete)
+* French -- contributed by Stef20 from stef20.info/blog and Se7h.

-To change language, set the WPLANG variabale to your language code (e.g. pt_BR) in wp-config.php.
+To change language, set the $locale variable to your language code (e.g. $locale = 'pt_BR';) in wp-config.php.

 == Installation ==
 1. Unpack `share-on-diaspora.zip` and upload its contents to the `/wp-content/plugins/` directory